monsoonmaelstrom/book2/book2.md

 “Mmm.
 What happened?”

-“You and came up here at dawn, on a tear.
+“You came up here at dawn, on a tear.
 Saying you were going to climb up into the rigging.
 No one was willing to grab you to stop you on account of, well,” he says waving at me.
 “You weren’t lying when you said you could climb.
 You were onto the main yard quick as could be, not listening to anyone telling you to get your ass back onto the deck until yon man showed up,” he nods toward Liam.

 “Him you listened to.
 Then you came back down and refused to go to your cabin.
 By that point we were just glad to have you out of our rigging,” he says with a shrug as if that explains everything.
 “Amazed you didn’t dash your brains all over my deck,” he mutters.